oguz-duman/grading/README.md

 2. Continue grading
 3. Correct the grade manually in Excel afterwards

-Direct editing inside the program is intentionally not supported in order to keep the input process fast and simple.
+Direct editing inside the application is intentionally not supported in order to keep the input process fast and simple.

+---

+## Notes

+The application may check GitHub for newer versions and notify you if an update is available — no automatic updates.